SkyroomOnline/wordpress-plugin/README.md

 You can manage your sells, customers and other with wordpress and let this plugin manage skyroom related stuff for you.

+**(For now, only WooCommerce is supported.
+But it's planned to support all major wordpress commerce plugins.)**

 ## Working with plugin
 This plugin sits between your wordpress site and your skyroom service and does things automaticlly for you.